DrehanM/PintOperatingSystem/doc/project1.md

 }

-//Create and allocate memory for a new wait_status struct for a new process
+// Create and allocate memory for a new wait_status struct for a new process
 // Initialize the dead semaphore and reference_count lock void init_wait_status(struct wait_status *ws, pid) {
 	ws = malloc(sizeof(wait_status));